alexellis/civo-gitops-cli-blogpost/README.md

 * [alexellis/civo-prod-app](https://github.com/alexellis/civo-prod-app)

-If we took things further we could write that code in Ruby, Go or Node.js for instance and then come up with a JSON, YAML or DSL file to store our state.
+If we took things further we could write that code in Ruby, Go or Node.js for instance.
+[Weave Flux](https://github.com/fluxcd/flux) is a Kubernetes operator, that can perform GitOps for Kubernetes objects.

+We could also design a bespoke DSL, YAML, or JSON file to store our desired state.
 It might look a bit like this:

 ```yaml
 # This is just an example.